 Essential Info for Indonesia

-Neighbouring countries: Indonesia shares land borders with Malaysia on Borneo, Papua New Guinea on the island of New Guinea and East Timor on the island of Timor, and Maritime borders with Singapore, Malaysia, the Philippines, and Palau to the north, and with Australia to the south.
+Neighbouring countries: Indonesia has land borders with Malaysia on the island of Borneo, Papua New Guinea on the island of New Guinea and East Timor on the island of Timor.

 Political system: Unitary presidential constitutional republic

 Major religions: Indonesia is the largest Muslim country in the world, although freedom of religion is permitted, with Christianity and Buddhism also widely practised.

 Money: The Indonesian rupiah (IDR), divided into 100 sen. There are plenty of local and international banks in Indonesia, but many expats choose to maintain their existing bank account in their home country.

 Tipping: Standard 10 to 15 percent in restaurants unless included as a service charge.
 Round up the bill for taxis and give slightly more for hired drivers.

 Time: Indonesia spans three time zones: GMT +7 (West, including Java and Sumatra), GMT +8 (Central, including Bali, Sulawesi and Lombok), GMT +9 (East, including West Papua).

 Electricity: 230 volts, 50 Hz.
 Plugs with two round pins are generally used throughout the country